 Bright Beginnings is open from 6.30am – 6pm weekdays, 52 weeks per year except for public holidays.

-Yes, if you would like to access the Childcare Benefit and Childcare Cash Rebate, they will provide a CRN Reference Number for you and your child.
-If you are working/studying/looking for work, you may be eligible for the 50% rebate –which is fantastic!!
+Yes, if you would like to access the Childcare Subsidy, they will provide a CRN Reference Number for you and your child.

 If you are on a low income and working/studying you may also be eligible for JET from Centrelink.
 This is an extra payment to help reduce your fees.
 For more information contact a JET advisor on 13 61 50.